ReactiveSets/toubkal/README.md

 Data model
 ==========

 XS implements a data flow mechanism where data items flow from node to node in a data graph where each node decide what to do with the data items it receives and what data will flow to dependent nodes.
+Usually a node depends on data coming from a single source node but nodes that depends on multiple sources exists too.

 Some node stores data items.
-A Set has a key, a source node, dependent nodes and contains an array of items.
+A Set is a node that has a key, dependent nodes and contains an array of items.
 When an action is performed (either add, remove or update), the set's dependent sets are notified about all the details about the action and can react as necessary.

-Some special sets, when they are notified of an action on a set they depend on, instead of duplicating the action on themselves, may decide to alter their own items in a different way or notify their dependant sets in special ways.
+Some special nodes, when they are notified of an action on a set or node they depend on, instead of duplicating the action on themselves, may decide to alter their own items in a different way or notify their dependant nodes or sets in special ways.

-For example, a set can filter or alter the operations fired by it's source set.
+For example, a node can filter or alter the operations fired by it's source set and update a dependent set accordingly.

+A few more type of nodes include ordered set, kept sorted,

 Licence